Skip to main content

 • The last zero-bit means that msg_body will be serialized in-place.

-That way, instead of individual serialization of 14 parameters, we execute 4 serialization primitives.
+Instead of individual serialization of 14 parameters, we execute 4 serialization primitives.

 Full scheme